searchhub/searchhub.github.io/ui/readme.swg.md

 2. <a href="https://youtu.be/FAgJtXpWgiw?t=179">Semantic Search Redirects</a>
 3. <a href="https://youtu.be/FAgJtXpWgiw?t=303">Exact Redirects</a>

-# searchHub Search Insights Training
+# searchHub searchInsights Training

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/nC1I1aQ4uN4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-searchHub Search Insights allows you to audit the performance, and optimize the quality of any site search engine on the market, making ecommerce site search perform more like a human.
+searchHub searchInsights allows you to audit the performance, and optimize the quality of any site search engine on the market, making ecommerce site search perform more like a human.

 ## This video will show you how to:
 1. Audit Search Engine Performance